manthanpatel98/TFOD_Installation-Object_Detection/README.md

  ## **Object Detection:**

  This is not a custom model.
 Generally, These TF models make prediction for specific number of classes.
 But, For Custom Dataset there are several other changes and processes are needed.
+Check [Custom TFOD Model](https://github.com/manthanpatel98/Custom_Model_TFOD) for creating custom model.

  **8> Copy "object_detection_tutorial.ipynb" file from "object_detection" folder [\research\object_detection] to "research" folder, then run jupyter notebook from "research" folder, and Open "object_detection_tutorial.ipynb".**